cerner/terra-core/packages/terra-responsive-element/docs/UPGRADEGUIDE.md

 ### New Features

-* Added an `onChange` callback function that is invoked when a breakpoint range changes to enable creating controlled ResponsiveElements.
+* Added an `onChange` callback function that is invoked when a breakpoint range changes to enable creating controlled responsive elements.
 * Added an `onResize` callback function that is invoked when the responsive target triggers a resize event.
 * Added `children` as a prop to use in conjunction with `onChange` to create controlled components.

 ### Breakpoint Changes

 The breakpoint ranges have all shifted.
 This change was made to remove the ambiguous breakpoint range in-between 0 and tiny.
 Previously tiny started at 544px.
-The range from 0 to 543px had no associated breakpoint, it was considered the default size.
+The range from 0 to 543px had no associated breakpoint.
+It was considered the default size.
 Tiny now starts at 0.

 | Breakpoint | Previous | Updated |
 |---|---|---|